Find Affordable College Courses

 85 Yearly Graduations

 University of Wisconsin - Eau Claire is the 11th most popular school in the nation for students seeking a bachelor's degree in teaching students with disabilities.
 Roughly 11,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,361 per year, while in-state graduate students, on average, pay $8,027 per year.
-During the 2020-2021 academic year, 85 people received their bachelor's degree in teaching students with disabilities from UW - Eau Claire.
-Of these students, 93% were women and 5% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,645 per year, while in-state graduate students, on average, pay $8,630 per year.
+During the most recent year for which we have data, 85 people received their bachelor's degree in teaching students with disabilities from UW - Eau Claire.
+About 94% of this group were women, and 2% were students from an underrepresented racial-ethnic group.

 #12